The Whiffenpoofs: In popular culture

 The song is referenced in Donna Tartt's 1992 novel The Secret History.

-The melody is the opening theme of the 1975 television series Baa Baa Black Sheep, a fictionalization of the World War II wartime exploits of the United States Marine Corps Marine Fighter Squadron VMF-214, ancestor of the Corps's present-day VMA-214 "Black Sheep" Squadron.
+The melody is the opening theme of the 1975 television series Baa Baa Black Sheep, a fictionalization of the World War II wartime exploits of the United States Marine Corps Marine Fighter Squadron VMF-214, predecessor of the Corps' present-day VMFA-214 "Black Sheep" Squadron.
 "The Whiffenpoof Song" has long been associated with VMA-214.
 One of the squadron's members, Paul "Moon" Mullen, adapted "The Whiffenpoof Song" for the squadron's use.
 The squadron's badge features a gamboling black lamb that refers back to the song.

+In the fourth season of The West Wing, the Whiffenpoofs were featured in the eleventh episode, "Holy Night", staying at the White House after a winter storm left them stranded after a Christmas Eve performance.
+Throughout the episode they performed Bye Bye Blackbird and The Girl from Ipanema, then singing O Holy Night in the episodes' final scene.

 The Whiffenpoofs can be heard singing in the background in the 2006 movie The Good Shepherd, in the scene where Matt Damon's character can be seen looking at the pictures in the Skull and Bones tomb after his recruitment and when his son tells him he wants to join the CIA.

 In the play Serenading Louie by Lanford Wilson, performed at the Donmar Warehouse in London in 2010, the song is sung by the cast and by Bing Crosby.

 During the song "Together Again" in the musical version of Young Frankenstein, Frederick Frankenstein confesses to Igor that he "was in fact the Whiffenpoof at Yale", which impresses Igor.

-In The Simpsons episode "The Caper Chase", the Whiffenpoofs perform the song to Montgomery Burns, who offers the college a new library if he will have them killed.
+In The Simpsons episode "The Caper Chase", the Whiffenpoofs perform the song to Montgomery Burns, who offers the college a new library if it will have them killed.